 Kenin of US ousts No. 1 Barty to reach Australian Open final

+Not when she was twice a point from dropping the opening set of her first Grand Slam semifinal at the Australian Open.
+Not when she was twice a point from dropping the second set, either.

-MELBOURNE – So long in the shadows of other American tennis players, Sofia Kenin is into her first Grand Slam final at age 21 -- and she beat the woman ranked No. 1 to get there.
+And the American is into her first major final at age 21 -- beating the woman ranked No. 1, Ash Barty, to get there.
+Now Kenin will need to beat a former No. 1, Garbiñe Muguruza, to grab the trophy.

-Kenin did it by never flinching, even when she twice was a single point from losing each set of her Australian Open semifinal against Ash Barty before pulling out the 7-6 (6), 7-5 victory on a stiflingly hot Thursday.
+Kenin saved a total of four set points to stop home hope Barty's bid to give Australia a long-awaited singles champion at Melbourne Park, pulling out a 7-6 (6), 7-5 victory on a stiflingly hot Thursday.

-“This really wasn't an easy one,” said the 14th-seeded Kenin, who never had been past the fourth round at a major tournament until now.
+“I was telling myself: 'I believe in myself.
+If I lose the set, I'm still going to come out and believe,'” said the 14th-seeded Kenin, who never had been past the fourth round at a major.
+“Yeah, I really did a great job with it.
+I didn't give up.”

+Those inside the sport know.
+But Kenin has been overshadowed by some of the many other American women making waves in recent years.

+“I mean, yeah, I know people haven't really paid attention much to me in the past.
+I had to establish myself, and I have,” Kenin said.
+“Of course, now I'm getting the attention, which I like it.
+Not going to lie.”

-Kenin, who was born in Russia and moved to Florida as a baby, burst onto the scene in 2019 by winning three singles titles and upsetting Serena Williams in the third round of the French Open.
+Kenin, who was born in Russia and moved to Florida as a baby, burst onto the scene in 2019 by winning three singles titles, upsetting Serena Williams in the third round at Roland Garros, and soaring from No. 52 to No. 12 in the rankings.

 She didn't face a seeded player in this tournament until Thursday, but did eliminate 15-year-old sensation Coco Gauff in the fourth round.